-Dual-Degree Opportunity for Liberal Studies Majors: UBB and GVSU have created a dual-degree option for students at both institutions.
-The program is designed for GV students majoring in Liberal Studies.
-GVSU students must have an intermediate level (or higher) of Spanish proficiency and have declared a major in Liberal Studies.
+Dual-Degree Opportunity for Integrative Studies Majors (formerly Liberal Studies): UBB and GVSU have created a dual-degree option for students at both institutions.
+The program is designed for GV students majoring in Integrative Studies.
+GVSU students must have an intermediate level (or higher) of Spanish proficiency and have declared a major in Integrative Studies.
 Upon completing degree requirements at GVSU, and after completing program requirements at UBB, GVSU students will be eligible to earn a Bachelor's degree in Humanities from Universidad del Bio Bio.
 The Bachelor in Humanities focuses on the study and analysis of different areas of the humanities with an emphasis in the language, culture, history and tradition of the Latino American culture in a social Latino context..

 SUMMER OPTION: Students interested in the UBB Summer program should scroll to the bottom of this page.
 Summer program features are different from the semester. exchange.